Franchise Business Definition: A Beginner’s Guide To Franchising

 In these cases, you’re paying mostly for brand recognition.

-Though, a large portion of the costs will also come in things such as land, the premises, fittings and more.
+Though, a large portion of the costs will also come from things such as land, the premises, fittings and more.

 At Coffee Blue, our franchise costs are broken down into three categories: